ObolNetwork/obol-docs/docs/int/quickstart/advanced/quickstart-combine.md

 :::info

 The generated private keys are in the standard [EIP-2335](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2335.md) format, and can be imported in any Ethereum validator client that supports it.

-Ensure your distributed validator is shut down
+Ensure your distributed validator cluster is completely shut down before starting a replacement validator or you are likely to be slashed.
 :::